xiaoyuze88/end_pager/README.md

 # end_pager.js #

-This is a simple plugins to make it possible to divide pages in a static html page that received data from ajax api only.
+This is a simple plugins to make it possible to divide pages in a static html page that received data from ajax/jsonp api only.

 ## DEMO ##